fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 ### Create object store credentials for cloud clusters

-You must create object credentials on both the destination and source clusters before you can create a cluster pair.
+**You must create object store credentials on both the destination and source clusters before you can create a cluster pair.**
 The options you use to create your object store credentials differ based on which object store you use:

 #### Create Amazon s3 credentials